 Aminoacyl-tRNA synthetases are enzymes that link amino acids to their corresponding tRNA molecules.
 The resulting complex is charged and is referred to as an aminoacyl-tRNA.

 For translation to begin, the start codon (5’AUG) must be recognised.
 This codon is specific to the amino acid methionine, which is nearly always the first amino acid in a polypeptide chain.
-At the 5’ cap of mRNA, the small 40s subunit of the ribosome binds.
-Subsequently, the larger 60s subunit binds to complete the initiation complex.
-The next step (elongation) can now commence.

 The ribosome has two tRNA binding sites; the P site which holds the peptide chain and the A site which accepts the tRNA.